 Old photos reveal quite a different place.
 It had another name too.
 The geographical denomination of what we call today “Silicon Valley” is Santa Clara Valley.
 However, it has been called the “Valley of the Heart’s Delight” for years because of beautifully blooming fruit trees.

 The turning point for the Valley arrived in the mid ’50 when the first transistor was invented.
-Back in these times, some companies started to build up their headquarter in Palo Alto and other places in San Francisco Bay Area and began to approach the government grants.
+Back then, some companies started to build up their headquarters in Palo Alto and other places in San Francisco Bay Area and began to approach the government grants.

-The dean of the School of Engineering at Stanford University, Frederick Terman, saw an opportunity in the emerging technologies and took a series of steps to facilitate the industry’s growth.
-He created a prototype of a startups incubator, granted leases for technological companies, and financed civilian tech startups.
+The dean of the School of Engineering at Stanford University, Frederick Terman, saw an opportunity in emerging technologies and took steps to facilitate the industry’s growth.
+He created a prototype of a startup incubator, granted leases for technological companies, and financed civilian tech startups.

 A unique seed in a fertile ground

 Many factors have contributed to the current shape of Silicon Valley.
-A careful analysis of these elements provides us with a story of innovation in a nutshell.
-Yet, it seems challenging to recreate this environment elsewhere, especially by using the “copy-paste” method.
+A careful analysis of these elements provides us with a story of innovation.
+Yet, it seems challenging to recreate this environment elsewhere, especially using the “copy-paste” method.

 In Europe, there have been various attempts to create a joint, innovation-driven ecosystem.
-Worth mentioning is the European Institute of Innovation and Technology, an independent EU body created in 2008.
-The EIT is one of the pillars of Horizon 2020, a flagship EU initiative aimed at securing Europe’s global competitiveness.
+The European Institute of Innovation and Technology, an independent EU body created in 2008.
+The EIT is one of the pillars of Horizon 2020, a flagship EU initiative to secure Europe’s global competitiveness.
 Nevertheless, it is doing an excellent job, repeating the success story of Silicon Valley seam out of its reach.